Application Deadline Has Passed

 The Penn Museum welcomes the opportunity to work cooperatively with schools awarding academic credit for internships.
 Applicants are encouraged to initiate arrangements for credit with their colleges or universities.
 The Penn Museum does not grant academic credit.

-- Must be either a U.S. citizen or international student with visa authorization to work for off campus employment (if a non-Penn student).
+- Must be either be a U.S. citizen or international student with Visa authorization to work for off campus employment (if a non-Penn student).

-- Must be available to attend the weekly Museum Practice Program.
+- Must be available on Wednesday afternoons to attend the weekly Museum Practice Program.

 - High school students are not eligible and instead should apply to the Teen Summer Internship program.

-Yes, we accept applications from international students enrolled in degree-granting programs.
-Non-Penn international students will need CPT or OPT authorization in order to work and be paid.
+- International students are eligible to apply.
+We accept applications from international students enrolled in degree-granting programs.
+Non-Penn international students will need CPT or OPT authorization in order to be paid by the University of Pennsylvania.

-The Academic Engagement department supports instructional use of the Penn Museum’s galleries and collections for university-level classes, student research on the collections, and extra-curricular programming for the Penn university audience.
-Internships in this department include collections work with objects used for course objectives and student research; research and writing on the Museum's own projects and programs; and marketing and event planning for the Penn student audience.
-Projects vary based on intern skills and interests, from collections work (object handling, photography, and collections database use) to archival research and writing about museum expeditions and research projects, or even class and event planning for upcoming exhibitions.
+The Academic Engagement department supports Penn faculty and student engagement with the galleries and collections.
+Internships in this department include working directly with collections, research and writing on the Museum's own projects and programs, and marketing and event planning for the Penn student audience.
+Projects vary based on intern skills and interests, from collections work (object handling, photography, and collections database use) to archival research and writing about Museum expeditions and research projects, or even class and event planning for upcoming exhibitions.

 The Penn Museum’s Conservation Department is tasked with the long-term preservation and conservation of the Museum’s object collections.
 The Department’s regular duties include review, treatment, and setting exhibition parameters and travel requirements for all objects going on exhibition or out on loan; working with Collections staff to provide the best possible environment for the long-term preservation of collections in storage; and providing conservation consultation for Museum staff, researchers, students, and the general public.
-The Department also manages and staffs the Artifact Lab: Conservation in Action, a public conservation lab, and is currently reviewing, documenting, and treating objects for several upcoming exhibitions and the Ancient Egypt and Nubia Galleries.
+The Department is currently reviewing, documenting, and treating objects for several upcoming exhibitions and the Ancient Egypt and Nubia Galleries.

 Cultural Heritage Center

 The Exhibitions department is divided into three sections: interpretive planning, exhibition design, and exhibition preparation.
-An interpretive planning intern assists in researching and organizing upcoming exhibitions, including the development of timelines and checklists; produces exhibition text panels and labels; and closely collaborates with curators, scholars, researchers, designers, and preparators as exhibition ideas become realized.
+An interpretive planning intern will assist in researching and organizing upcoming exhibitions; carry out visitor surveys; produce exhibition text panels and labels; and closely collaborate with curators, scholars, researchers, designers, and preparators as exhibition ideas become realized.
 Interns in exhibition design will be exposed to and assist with the design of 2D and 3D exhibition elements, including case design, display, and fabrication.
 Exhibition preparation interns aid in the planning and fabrication of exhibition architectural elements and multimedia.

 Marketing & Communications